 BEMIP: 2nd Meeting of the Renewable Energy Working Group

-The Baltic InteGrid Project Partners were invited to attend the second meeting of the Renewable Energy Working Group of the Baltic Energy Market Integration Plan (BEMIP) in Brussels on the 5 July 2017 along with the BEMIP Member States (Denmark, Estonia, Finland, Germany, Latvia, Lithuania, Poland, Sweden), Norway, the European Commission, and other stakeholders.
+The Baltic InteGrid project was invited to attend the second meeting of the Renewable Energy Working Group of the Baltic Energy Market Integration Plan (BEMIP) in Brussels on the 5 July 2017 along with the BEMIP Member States (Denmark, Estonia, Finland, Germany, Latvia, Lithuania, Poland, Sweden), Norway, the European Commission, and other stakeholders.

 In the first part of the meeting, Members of the Directorate General for Energy, Renewables and Carbon Capture and Storage Policy Unit of the European Commission presented the work of BEMIP and the current developments of the Clean Energy Package.
 Particular emphasis was put on the significance of the integration of the electricity networks and the further development of offshore wind in the Baltic Sea Region.